fabiommendes/sidekick/docs/mute/lazy.rst

 Proxy and zombie objects
 ========================

-Sidekick also provides two similar kind of deferred objects: :mcs:`sidekick.Deferred` and :mcs:`sidekick.Zombie`.
+Sidekick also provides two similar kinds of deferred objects: :mcs:`sidekick.Deferred` and :mcs:`sidekick.Zombie`.
 They are both initialized from a callable with arbitrary arguments and delay the execution of the callable until the result is
 needed: